linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 13.04.2024 (announcement
+- 🔧 Making waves with our internal infrastructure at Linkspreed! 💡 We're tweaking processes for peak agility.
+How do you streamline workflows at your workplace?
+Share your tips! #Optimization #Agility #WorkflowEfficiency 🚀

 ### 12.04.2024 (announcement)
 - 🚀 Hey #Linkspeed fam!
 Guess what?
 We're leveling up our internal infrastructure to boost efficiency! 🛠️ Excited to hear your thoughts and suggestions on how we can rock this upgrade together! 💪 #TechUpgrade #EfficiencyBoost